joerawnsley/beaverbot/README.md

 # Beaverbot

-Beaverbot is an automation tool for logging on-the-job hours in [SmartAssessor](https://www.smartassessor.co.uk/)
+Beaverbot is an automation tool for logging on-the-job hours.

 > It's called beaverbot because it does the logging